 Leon Richmond was born in Defiance, Ohio in 1961.
 His father moved their large Catholic family from Lafayette, Indiana to Yakima, Washington to open a Burger Chef restaurant in 1967.
-The subsequent years in the 1970’s spent over a hamburger grille and deep fryer, serving an eager and hungry public Happy Meals, cheap collectibles, sugar and grease would in due help inform his art work tremendously.
+The subsequent years in the 1970’s spent over a hamburger grille and deep fryer, serving an eager and hungry public Happy Meals, cheap collectibles, high-fructose corn syrup and grease would in-due help inform his art work tremendously.

 After graduating high school in 1979, Richmond continued working at his father’s Burger Chef, eventually enrolling in Yakima Valley Community College.
 After being expelled for poor grades and truancy, his father insisted that he attend Shoreline Community College in Shoreline, Washington (a suburb south of Seattle) to study accounting and become a CPA.
 In four years he eventually graduated in the top 56% of his class.
 Not pursuing an accounting career at that time, Richmond worked for 17 years at three different Alberstons grocery stores around Washington State.
 In hindsight, the time spent in the grocery store business would be as equally informative on his art as was his time working at his father’s Burger Chef.
 The grocery stores provided a more or less museum of pop culture and capitalism to critique and absorb.
 Plugging along with his life, he began attending art walks in downtown Seattle around the late-1980’s.
 It was around this time when he developed a curiosity for contemporary art.
 At first it was a distraction to his monotonous life.
 But it would eventually develop into a full-blown passion.
 In the years that followed, he would spend countless hours in art museums, galleries, watching documentaries and reading at the Seattle library.